Top 10 Free Things To Do In New York City This Summer

 Prospect Park Bandshell Celebrate Brooklyn Series

-Of course one of the best music festivals in the city is in Brooklyn — Prospect Park’s bandshell to be exact.
-I’ve been going to concerts here every summer, and they easily have one of the best lineup in the city, and this year is no exception.
+Of course, one of the best music festivals in the city is in Brooklyn — Prospect Park’s Bandshell to be exact.
+I’ve been going to concerts here every summer since I moved here, and they easily have one of the best lineups in the city, and this year is no exception.
+This summer you can see the following for free:

 3) Hit the Beach

-Visitors to New York are usually surprised by the fact that New York City actually has some beaches that are both clean and fun to visit, all within a close distance.
-Both Rockaway Beach and Coney Island are less than an hour away, and both are accessible by the subway that drops visitors off steps from the sand.
+Visitors to New York are often surprised by the fact that New York City actually has beaches that are both clean and fun to visit, all within a close distance.
+Rockaway Beach, Fort Tilden and Coney Island are all less than an hour away, and are all accessible by subway and bus.

-Rockaway Beach has become a favorite getaway in recent years due to the growth of the many restaurants and bars that have opened up there recently.
-However, damage due to Hurricane Sandy has resulted in the closing of the boardwalk and many of the local haunts, but the beach itself is still open this year, and now more than ever, those business still in operation are in need of visitors.
+Rockaway Beach has become a favorite getaway in recent years due to the growth of the many restaurants and bars that have opened up nearby recently.
+However, recent damage by Hurricane Sandy has meant that portions of the boardwalk and beach are not yet ready for visitors, though most of it is accessible and even open for surfing.

-Though a little more difficult to get to, the Long Island Railway serves many of the island’s favorite beaches, including Jones Beach, Long Beach, Robert Moses and Fire Island.
+Though a little more difficult to get to, the Long Island Rail Road serves many of the island’s favorite beaches, including Jones Beach, Long Beach, Robert Moses and Fire Island.

-Even better, due to increasing demand, the LIRR now offers non-stop service to one of New York City’s favorite Long Island getaways: Montauk.
-Sitting on the tip of the island, the train will take riders there in a little over three hours via service from Penn Station.
+Even better, due to increasing demand, the LIRR now offers non-stop service to one of New York City’s favorite Long Island getaways: Montauk (the Cannonball Express).
+Sitting at the tip of the island, the train will take riders there in a little over three hours via service from Penn Station.

-4) See The Punk Exhibit at the Metropolitan Museum of Art
+4) Visit the Metropolitan Museum of Art’s Roof Exhibit

 5) Shakespeare In The Park

 Okay, this one’s not exactly a revelation.
-Shakespeare in the Park has been attracting crowds for over half a century, and a look at the number of people who line up every day for tickets is proof it’s as popular as ever.
-This year the two productions being staged are The Comedy of Errors and Love’s Labour Lost, A New Musical.
+Shakespeare in the Park has been attracting massive crowds for over half a century (5 million people over 50 years to be exact), and a look at the number of people who still line up every day for tickets is proof it’s as popular as ever.
+This year, the two productions being staged are Much Ado about Nothing (June 3 – July 6) and King Lear starring John Lithgow (July 22 – August 17).

-You could line up like everyone else at the theater in the morning, hoping to snag a couple of tickets as they’re given away at 12 p.m.
-But, for those in the know, those days of waiting on line are a distant memory.
-Now you can simply get in line virtually by signing up online on the day of the show.
-If you’re picked, you’ll get an e-mail telling you about your free pair of tickets.
+You could line up like everyone else at the theater in the morning in the center of Central Park, hoping to snag a couple of tickets as they’re given away at 12 p.m.
+But, for those in the know, the days of waiting on line are a distant memory.
+Now, you can simply get in line virtually by signing up online on the day of the show.
+If you’re picked, you’ll get an e-mail alerting you about your free pair of tickets.
 If not picked, just try again the next day.

 6) Shop and Eat at the Brooklyn Flea and Smorgasburg